 In Canada, we work closely with immigration consultants and lawyers to help their business immigration clients produce the documents they need to complete their visa applications.
 When interacting with new or potential partners, we’re routinely asked the same questions.
-In order to address these questions and clarify regular curiosities of our partners, we put on a webinar to cover it all in depth.
+In order to address these questions and clarify the regular curiosities of our partners, we put on a webinar to cover it all in-depth.
 Below is a recap of the top six questions and answers, along with the accompanying video clips going into more depth.

 Q: How do business plan writing companies work?

 A: Generally speaking, we work directly with a business visa applicant and/or their immigration consultant or lawyer.
 We take down all the information about the particular business to prepare a solid and professional document that combines and presents the business in a structured, logical way.
 We also ensure the business plan is aligned with the requirements of their particular program.

 How we handle the volume: Our volume is very high as we do roughly 3,000 business plans every year.
 We’re able to handle this volume efficiently and effectively due to our streamlined process and a large team of 40+ people, including 5 project managers (PM) and 20 writers.
 Due to our volume, we have gained a great deal of expertise that allows us to adapt the business plan to any industry or business model type.
 Each business plan team is determined by the program and industry, and the expertise of the PM and writer.
 This allows us to offer a complete, personalized service that is usually done in 7-10 business days.

 The scope of work: The scope of work varies slightly, as each business plan is aligned with the specific immigration program requirements and the applicant’s immigration strategy.
 In general, our business plans include an overview of products/services, industry analysis, market overview, competition analysis, sales & marketing plan, personnel plan, investment allocation, and 5-year financial projections.